n49o7/brute/README.md

 Relies on HTML template elements.

-Most useful when attached to an event.
+Can be used once or attached to an event.

 ## Usage